gruiz-barbosa/deploy-wvd/README.md

 Ensure that you meet the requirements for Windows Virtual Desktop.

-1- DC/AAD DS |
+1- DC/AAD DS <br>
-2- WVD tenant must be created |
+2- WVD tenant must be created <br>
-3- TenantCreator role must be assigned |
+3- TenantCreator role must be assigned <br>
-4- VNET configured with Layer 3 access to DC/AAD DS |
+4- VNET configured with Layer 3 access to DC/AAD DS <br>

 Configuring Terraform